Char-Hunt/Learning-Info-Sec/README.md

 •	Identifying vulnerabilities for a small business
 •	Documenting incidents with an incident handler’s journal
 •	Importing and parsing a text file in a security-related scenario
+##
 -  SPECIALIZATIONS: Google Cybersecurity Professional Certificate
+##
 - ⚡COURSES:⚡
 - 🔭Professional Development Course, Cybersecurity (certification course)
   - Connect and Protect: Networks and Network Security
   - Tools of the Trade: Linux and SQL
   - Automate Cybersecurity Tasks with Python
   - Put It to Work: Prepare for Cybersecurity Jobs
   - Foundations of Cybersecurity
   - Sound the Alarm: Detection and Response
   - Assets, Threats, and Vulnerabilities
   - Play It Safe: Manage Security Risks
+##
+- ⚡SKILLS:⚡
+- Linux
+- Python Programming
+- Security Information and Event Management (SIEM) tools
+- Intrusion Detection Systems (IDS)
--
+- SQL querying
+##
 - ⚡PROJECTS:⚡
 - 🔭Identify common risks, threats, and vulnerabilities, as well as techniques for mitigation
 - 🔭Hands-on experience with Python, Linux, and SQL.